Courses

 [7] Song, Z., Yang, X., Xu, Z., & King, I. (2022).
 Graph-based semi-supervised learning: A comprehensive review.
 IEEE Transactions on Neural Networks and Learning Systems.

-The lecture "Mathematical Foundations of Data Science" covers the essential mathematical concepts that are crucial for understanding and applying Data Science and machine learning.
-It includes introductions to fundamental mathematical concepts of linear algebra and statistics.
-Additionally, specific mathematical techniques and methods used in data analysis and machine learning are presented.
-These include optimization, numerical methods, linear regression, cluster analysis, dimensionality reduction, artificial neural networks, and deep learning.
+The lecture “Mathematical Foundations of Data Science” deals with the essential mathematical concepts that are essential for understanding and applying data science and machine learning.
+For this purpose, there are introductions to basic mathematical concepts of linear algebra and statistics.
+Specific mathematical techniques and methods used in data analysis and machine learning are also introduced.
+These include optimization, numerical methods, linear regression, cluster analysis, dimensionality reduction, artificial neural networks and deep learning.
+The lecture focuses on teaching students the basic methods and concepts of data science and how to use them for applications.

 with Exercise

-Numerical Mathematics and Applied Analysis (Working Group, 4h)
+Numerical Mathematics and Applied Analysis (Work group)

 Lecturer: Dr. Eloi Martinet